ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 +------------------------+-----------------+---------------------------------------------------------------------------------------------------------+
 | <computeReachList>     | 1               | option to compute list of upstream reaches (0=do not compute, 1=compute)                                |
 +------------------------+-----------------+---------------------------------------------------------------------------------------------------------+
-Terminologies: RN_HRU=river network hru (or catchment), HM_HRU=hydrologic model (or forcing) hru. forcing means runoff, evaporation and precipitation for lake routing, solutes for solute transport
+Terminologies: RN_HRU=River Network HRU (Hydrologic Response Unit or simply catchment), HM_HRU=hydrologic model (or forcing) HRU.
+HRU can be grid box.
+"Forcing" for river model means runoff, evaporation and precipitation for lake routing, solutes for solute transport

 1. Often river network data has different variable names than defaults.
 In this case, variable names can be speficied in control file as well.
 See :doc:`River parameters <seg_hru_param>`.